 – Charging fixed fees on most orders (or a flat percentage rate on small orders).

 – Ensuring market pricing data arrives at external points of presence simultaneously.

-– Slightly delaying market pricing data to all customers (no colocation).
+– Slightly delaying market pricing data for all customers (no colocation).

 – Refusing to pay for order flow.